iterative/dvc.org/content/docs/cml/start-gitlab.md

    > However, to follow along the commands, we recommend cloning your fork to
    > your local workstation

-3. Copy the Clone with HTTPS as shown in the image below, and then in your terminal, type the following command, replacing <user_name> with your own from GitLab.
+3. Go back to your forked `example_cml` project.
+Copy the Clone with HTTPS as shown in the image below, and then in your terminal, type the following command, replacing <user_name> with your own from GitLab.